TheKnorx/Game_of_Assembly/README.md

 ## Building:
 To build the project use the provided Makefile with the command `make`.
 The program runs only on Intel 64bit x86 architecture!
-Also it was only tested on Linux and will most likely not work on Windows (- I mean why should it, its Windows.
+Also it was only tested on Ubuntu and will most likely not work on Windows (- I mean why should it, its Windows.
 What do you expect?)

 # Code Conventions:
 ## Function calls